ARMmbed/mbed-os-tools/README.md

 # mbed-host-tests

-mbed-host-tests package is decoupled functionality originally implemented for mbedmicro/mbed workspace_tools (See: https://github.com/mbedmicro/mbed).
+The mbed-host-tests package is a decoupled functionality originally implemented for the mbedmicro/mbed workspace_tools (See: https://github.com/mbedmicro/mbed).

-Original host tests implementation can be found here: https://github.com/mbedmicro/mbed/tree/master/workspace_tools/host_tests.
+The original host tests implementation can be found here: https://github.com/mbedmicro/mbed/tree/master/workspace_tools/host_tests.

 Prerequisites
 =====
-* Installed Python 2.7.x programming language: https://www.python.org/download/releases/2.7
+* Install the Python 2.7.x programming language: https://www.python.org/download/releases/2.7
-* Installed pySerial module for Python 2.7: https://pypi.python.org/pypi/pyserial
+* Install the pySerial module for Python 2.7: https://pypi.python.org/pypi/pyserial

 Rationale
 ====
-With announcement of mbed OS existing mbed SDK and existing test framework will no longer be supported in current state.
-Monolithic model will be replaced with set of tools and supporting ecosystem which will provide generic and comprehensive services to mbed users, both individual and commercial (partners).
+With the announcement of mbed OS, the existing mbed SDK and test framework will no longer be supported in their current state.
+The monolithic model will be replaced with a set of tools and supporting ecosystem which will provide generic and comprehensive services to mbed users, both individual and commercial (partners).

 Module responsibilities
 ====
-Mbed ecosystem tools, implemented by mbed users or third party companies can take advantage of existing supplementary module called mbed-host-tests.
+The mbed ecosystem tools, implemented by mbed users or third party companies, can take advantage of an existing supplementary module called mbed-host-tests.
 This module defines classes of host tests that can be reused with new or user defined tests.
-Host tests also should be shared between mbed classic and mbed OS ecosystems equally.
+The host tests also should be shared between mbed classic and mbed OS ecosystems equally.

 Module structure
 ====
 ```

 mbed_host_tests/
     host_tests/             - Supervising host test scripts used for instrumentation.
-    host_tests_plugins/     - Plugins used by host test to flash test runner binary and reset device.
+    host_tests_plugins/     - Plugins used by the host test to flash the test runner binary and reset the device.
-    host_tests_registry/    - Registry, used to store 'host test name' to 'host test class' mapping.
+    host_tests_registry/    - Registry, used to store the 'host test name' to 'host test class' mapping.
-    host_tests_runner/      - Classes implementing basic host test functionality (like test flow control).
+    host_tests_runner/      - Classes implementing the basic host test functionality (like test flow control).

 ```

 What is host test?
 ====
-Test suite support test supervisor concept.
-This concept is realized by separate Python script called "host test" originally stored in mbedmicro/mbed repository under ```mbedmicro/mbed/workspace_tools/host_tests/``` directory.
+Test suite supports the test supervisor concept.
+This concept is realized by a separate Python script called "host test", originally stored in the mbedmicro/mbed repository under the ```mbedmicro/mbed/workspace_tools/host_tests/``` directory.

-Host test script is executed in parallel with test runner (binary running on target hardware) to monitor test execution progress or to control test flow (interact with MUT: mbed device under test).
-Host test responsibility is also to grab test result or deduce test result depending on test runner behaviour.
+The host test script is executed in parallel with the test runner (a binary running on the target hardware) to monitor test execution progress or to control test flow (interacts with the MUT: the mbed device under test).
+The host test's responsibility is also to grab the test result or deduce the test result depending on the test runner's behaviour.
 In many cases

-Basic host test only monitors device's default serial port (serial console or in future console communication channel) for test result prints returned by test runner.
-Basic test runners supervised by basic host test will print test result in a specific unique format on serial port.
+The basic host test only monitors the device's default serial port (the serial console or, in the future, a console communication channel) for test result prints returned by the test runner.
+Basic test runners supervised by a basic host test will print the test result in a specific unique format on the serial port.

-In other cases host tests can for example judge by test runner console output if test passed or failed.
-It all depends on test itself.
-In some cases host test can be TCP server echoing packets from test runner and judging packet loss.
-In other cases it can just check if values returned from accelerometer are actually valid (sane).
+In other cases host tests can for example judge by the test runner's console output whether the test passed or failed.
+It all depends on the test itself.
+In some cases the host test can be a TCP server echoing packets from the test runner and judging packet loss.
+In other cases it can just check if values returned from an accelerometer are actually valid (sane).

-## Interaction between test runner and host test
+## Interaction between the test runner and host test
 ```
    <<Target MCU>>                                       <<Host computer>>
 +------------------+                               +-------------------------+